 - Submit your Tuition Waiver Application Form to Financial Aid and Awards at email@example.com.

-- We will let you know when you've been approved.
+- We will let you know when you've been approved - usually within just a few days.

 What costs are covered by the Provincial Tuition Waiver Program?